lenelise/django/mysecondproject/README.md

 ## Done:
 These are items moved from the to do list because they have been implemented and we believe they are working.

+:white_check_mark: consider separating the different API endpoints into separate files, and collecting them all in API

 :white_check_mark: give non admin users access to GET/PUT/DELETE own user information